HEEM

 Who needs HEEM and why?

 My background for developing HEEM comes from my experience working at my family’s business.
+My family manages multi-unit buildings and they often correspond with both real estate brokers and tenants in the apartment rental process.

 Research